DoctorWkt/Fuzemsys/README.md

 there is no `vi`.
 From within the emulator, if you try to run `/usr/bin/vi` from the shell then:

- - the exec of $FUZIXROOT/usr/bin/vi fails
+ - the exec of `$FUZIXROOT/usr/bin/vi` fails
- - instead, we try to exec /usr/bin/vi which succeeds
+ - instead, we try to exec `/usr/bin/vi` which succeeds

 This allows you to run native binary executables from within the emulators as well as the emulated binary executables.

+The emulated shell has an implicit `PATH` which is `/bin:/usr/bin`.
+So you can simply type in `vi` and the shell will run the native `vi` which lives in `/usr/bin`.